Help Center/ Elastic Load Balance/ FAQs/ Health Checks/ How Do I Troubleshoot an Unhealthy Backend Server of a Dedicated Load Balancer?

 The destination port configured for the outbound rule

-If the load balancer has Layer 4 listeners and IP as a Backend is disabled, network ACL rules and security group rules will not take effect.
-You can use access control to limit which IP addresses are allowed to access the listener.
+If the load balancer has Layer 4 listeners and IP as a Backend is disabled, network ACL rules and security group rules will not work.
+You can use access control to specify which IP addresses are allowed to access the listeners.
 Learn how to configure access control.

 Checking the Health Check Configuration